joeazhou/springboot-rest-pku-visit-permit/README.md

 The main program will loop every 5 minutes to check.
 In each loop, it will call 3 URLs to get the data.
 First URL will retrieve the cookie.
 Before 3rd URL, there will be a 11 seconds sleep.

 The project will depend on spring boot RestTemplate.
+The base URL is https://spring.io/guides/gs/consuming-rest/.